Centrotinae

 Centrotinae is a subfamily within the treehoppers (Membracidae) and is the largest and only subfamily with a worldwide distribution of species.
 There are nearly 1350 species placed in 216 genera.
 Species in the genus make use of a wide range of host plants belonging to 105 plant families with dominant ones being Leguminosae, Compositae, Solanaceae, and Euphorbiaceae.
 Most species have relationships with ants that tend them for honeydew.
 The Centrotinae typically have the posterior pronotal process not concealing the scutellum and the forewing has the clavus truncated at the apex and having a broad apical limbus.
 Exceptions in which the scutellum are partly concealed can be found both in the New and Old World.

-Classification

-BioLib includes the following tribes (several monogeneric) within the subfamily:
+Tribes and Genera